schmamps/OolongT/README.md

-TextTeaser
+OolongT
 =============

-TextTeaser is an automatic summarization algorithm.

-This is not the official version of TextTeaser.
+OolongT is an automatic summarization algorithm heavily based on the official version of TextTeaser.

 The official version of TextTeaser can be accessed [here](https://github.com/MojoJolo/textteaser).